DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - In a SPLIT-MAC ARCHITECTURE, there FOUR MAIN WLC DEPLOYMENT MODES:
     - UNIFIED
-        - THE WLC is a HARDWARE APPLICANCE in a central location of the NETWORK
+        - THE WLC is a HARDWARE APPLICANCE in a central location of the network
-    - CLOUD-BASED
+    - Cloud-based
-        - The WLC is a VM running on a SERVER, usually in a PRIVATE CLOUD in a DATA CENTER
+        - The WLC is a VM running on a SERVER, usually in a PRIVATE cloud in a data CENTER
-        - This is NOT the same as the CLOUD-BASED AP ARCHITECTURE discussed previously
+        - This is not the same as the cloud-based AP ARCHITECTURE discussed previously
     - EMBEDDED
         - The WLC is integrated within a SWITCH
     - MOBILITY EXPRESS